wilmix8/JAVA73.0/README.md

  technology or  any  technology  cannot able to  create  it....

- JDollar(JWEB)  means   a   shortest  code    to  build  any  webapplication   with  in    30 minutes...
+ JDollar(JWEB) means   a   shortest  code    to  build  any  webapplication/ remotewebapplication   with  in    30 minutes...